h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MCQ.md

 where $p(D|\theta,M)$ is the likelihood and $p(\theta|M)$ is the prior under model $M$.

 ### Question 12
-What is a key computational challenge in implementing full Bayesian inference for complex models?
+What is the most significant computational challenge in implementing full Bayesian inference for complex models?

 **Options:**
 A) Storing the full posterior distribution in memory